clearlinux/clear-linux-documentation/source/clear_containers.rst

 Cor (the Clear OCI runtime manager) implements the OCI runtime specification atop of the Clear Containers V2.0 infrastructure (such as qemu-lite).
-By utilising Cor your OCI compliant system can be implemented with Clear Containers whilst also insulating the user against any future underlying changes in Clear Containers, thus allowing easier future integration of upgrades.
+By utilizing Cor, your OCI-compliant system can be implemented with Clear Containers whilst also insulating the user against any future underlying changes in Clear Containers, thus allowing easier future integration of upgrades.
 Cor currently